djpardis/djpardis.github.io/_posts/2026-02-10-evolution-software-engineering-fortran-llms.md

 ## [Introduction](#table-of-contents) {#introduction}

-Back in college I found myself taking a couple of AI courses.
-At the time, we believed that achieving what AI promised meant we would not merely write ordinary software but rather software that could generate software.
+My first exposure to AI, save a few books from Scholastic, was through a number of electives in college.
+The understanding at the time was that if we were to achieve the promises of AI, we would not merely write ordinary software but rather software that would generate other software.
 Of course, code generation was already underway in many forms.
 Compilers turned high-level code into machine code.
 Parser generators like yacc turned a grammar into a parser.
 But that was all purpose-built and deterministic.
 AI code generation is different.

 The discourse about AI today is almost ritualistic. "<a href="https://www.techradar.com/pro/nvidia-ceo-ai-could-be-the-largest-technological-leap-weve-ever-seen" target="_blank" rel="noopener">It's the largest technological leap we've seen.</a>" "<a href="https://www.businessinsider.com/ben-horowitz-says-ai-is-bigger-than-internet-not-bubble-2026-1" target="_blank" rel="noopener">It's bigger than the internet.</a>" "<a href="https://www.pcmag.com/news/apple-ceo-ai-is-as-big-or-bigger-than-the-internet-smartphones" target="_blank" rel="noopener">It's as big as smartphones.</a>" "<a href="https://youtu.be/Gnl833wXRz0?t=3435" target="_blank" rel="noopener">SaaS is so over.</a>" This article examines seven decades of software engineering evolution, from FORTRAN to LLMs.
 We draw on this history to analyze where today’s AI tools fit.
 What changed when new paradigms arrived?
 What stayed the same?
 And what can the economic patterns of previous breakthroughs reveal about this one?

-To kick off our analysis, let's go all the way back and start our journey in 1957.
+The article is organized into four eras, each built from milestones presented in roughly chronological order.
+We begin in 1957.

 <h2 id="foundations" class="era-heading"><a href="#table-of-contents">Foundations</a></h2>

 This era established the core abstractions that programming would build on for decades.
-The following milestones are presented in roughly chronological order.

 ## [1957.
 FORTRAN eliminates the need for scientists to understand computer hardware](#table-of-contents) {#fortran-1957}